parthindia47/scan360/readme.md

 ### currently working on:
 - [ ] Scrapping NSE Announcements.
 - [ ] Mapping Announcements against stock price movement and create database which announcements gives positive moves.
+- [ ] list of NSE symbol tickers and yahoo fin ticker and relation

 ### Find out:
 - [ ] where are all concall details are uploaded ?